FoxtrotEverchosen/segy-reader/README.md

 Those functionalities are currently implemented in Python.
 That may change based on performance of more computation heavy algorithms implemented later.

 Changes are stored in memory and do not affect the actual source file.
-For now, changes cannot be saved.
+Applied changes can be saved into new SEG-Y file.

 ## Planned Features
-My main goal is to create a usable software allowing user to fully process and analyze seismic SEGY data.
+The main goal for this project was to learn Rust.
+I did however grow fond of this project and decided to push it further and achieve relatively functional software.
+My main goal is to create a stable version allowing user to process and analyze seismic SEGY data.
 Current improvement plans include:

-- Improvements to file initialization
+- Improvements to file initialization.
+NOTE:  Windows seems to have issues with memory-mapped file access that results in significantly slower startup times.
+Resolving this is planned but is currently low priority, as the primary development environment is Linux."
-- Handling of newer Revision standards (i.e. 2 and possibly 2.1)
+- Handling of newer Revision standards (i.e. 2 and possibly 2.1).
+NOTE: Versions 2.0 and 2.1 add some cases that might not be easy to parse.
+What's more, there seem to be **very** limited amount of data actually using that Revision standards.
+For this reason I might give up on supporting them for now
-- Custom seismic binary container
 - Rendering optimizations (current Matplotlib bottleneck)
 - More customizable GUI
 - Improvements to UX
 - More processing functionalities
-- Options to save processed sections as SEG-Y file
-- Option to load said processed files
 - Addition of a manual with accurate descriptions of functions, their practical use and other functionalities of GUI
 - Add an executable to skip the building steps